aragon/AGPs/AGPs/AGP-1.md

 * [Meta](../templates/meta_template.md)
 * [Proclamations](../templates/proclamation_template.md)

-### Stage IV: Draft Proposal
-Once the first draft has been merged into the AGP repo, you may submit follow-up pull requests with further changes to your draft until such point as you believe the AGP to be mature and ready to proceed to Stage V. After a proposal in Stage IV has been thoroughly reviewed, you may request that an AGP Editor moves the proposal from Stage IV to Stage V.

-* If agreeable, the AGP Editor will move the proposal from Stage IV to Stage V by updating the status in the AGP.
-* A request to move the proposal from Stage IV to Stage V will be denied if material changes are still expected to be made to the draft.
-No changes can be made to an AGP while it is in Stage V or VI.

-### Stage V: Final Proposal
+### Stage IV: Final Proposal
-An AGP in Stage V is the final version that will appear on the ballot during the next Aragon Network vote cycle.
-AGPs that move from Stage IV to Stage V are reviewed by the Aragon Association Board of Directors and, if approved during the pre-vote review session, are added to the list of AGPs that will be submitted to the Aragon Network for a vote.
-Approval or rejection of an AGP during Stage V is made at the discretion of the Association board.
+An AGP in Stage IV is the final version that will appear on the ballot during the next Aragon Network vote cycle.
+AGPs that move from Stage III to Stage IV are reviewed by the Aragon Association Board of Directors and, if approved during the pre-vote review session, are merged into the AGPs repo and added to [the list](https://github.com/aragon/AGPs/tree/master/votes) of AGPs that will be submitted to the Aragon Network for a vote in Stage V. Approval or rejection of an AGP during Stage IV is made at the discretion of the Association board.

 The Association board review session **begins** two weeks before the next Aragon vote cycle is scheduled to begin and **ends** one week before the next vote cycle is scheduled to begin.

-### Stage VI: Aragon Network Vote
+### Stage V: Aragon Network Vote
 All AGPs that have moved to Stage V since the last Aragon Network vote cycle and have been approved by the Association board are included on the ballot in the current vote cycle.
 During the vote cycle, Aragon Network voters will review proposals on the ballot and cast their votes.

-If a vote on an AGP produces a Rejected result, then the AGP must revert to Stage IV or be withdrawn by the author.
+If a vote on an AGP produces a Rejected result, then the AGP must revert to Stage III or be withdrawn by the author.
 If a vote on an AGP produces an Approved result, then the AGP will either be executed automatically by the Aragon Network or else dutifully executed by a manager designated in the AGP (or designated by the Association board if no manager is designated in the AGP).

 The result of the Aragon Network vote will be recorded in the corresponding AGP file by an agent of the Aragon Association.